primodiumxyz/empires/README.md

 ### Game States
 There are a few different game states to be aware of:

 1. `Ready`: The game has been successfully deployed and is ready to be started.
+Admins can pause the game via the client cheatcodes, which calls `Ready.set(false)`.
 1. `gameStartBlock`: The block at which the game will start.
+Admins can set this via the client cheatcodes, which calls `AdminSystem.setGameConfig()`.
 1. `WinningEmpire`: The empire that has won the game.
 Whenever this is set as `EEmpire.NULL`, the winner has not been decided yet.
+Resets to `EEmpire.NULL` when `resetGame()` is called.
 1. `gameOverBlock`: The block at which the game will end due to time running out.
+Admins can set this via the client cheatcodes, which calls `AdminSystem.setGameConfig()`.

 ### First Match Start